nightscout/trio-docs/docs/install/index.md

     - - -

-    Overview on building Trio dev branch using a web browser and Test Flight
+    Overview on building Trio dev branch using a web browser and TestFlight

 -   __[Build with Browser ✏️](build/browser/browser-build-overview.md)__

     - - -

     🚧Documentation Under Construction🚧
-    Overview on building Trio using a web browser and Test Flight
+    Overview on building Trio using a web browser and TestFlight

 -   __[Upgrade ✏️](upgrade.md)__